fuzzypicklz/SWE-training-proj-1/README.md

-# Programming Assignment 0 - NPM Starter
+# Programming Assignment 1 - Express with MYSQL

 ## Get & setup the repository(assignment)